e-Learning Blog

 Using e-learning materials is highly effective as an educational method to share accurate knowledge of customer harassment within the company.

-Our company offers the training material "STOP!
+Our company offers the educational material "STOP!
 Harassment - Basic Knowledge of Customer Harassment", which also complies with the Tokyo Metropolitan Ordinance.

-This material allows you to learn about the definition of customer harassment, typical behaviors, judgment criteria, the responses companies and employees should take, and case studies in about 30 minutes.
+This material allows you to learn in about 30 minutes the definition of customer harassment, typical behaviors, criteria for judgment, responses that companies and employees should take, and case studies.

 Please make use of this as a first step for your organization to address this "new form of harassment," alongside power harassment, sexual harassment, and maternity harassment.